The 101 Highland Lakes local pronunciation guide

 Where: Kingsland

-How (most) locals say it: Kingslind.
-But if you’re from Kingsland, you’d say “King’s Land.”
+How most Highland Lakes residents say it: Kingslind.
+But if you’re from Kingsland, you say “King’s Land.”

-Kingsland is another small town that sits at the intersection of the Llano and Colorado rivers on Lake LBJ.
-The pronunciation is influenced by the locals’ Southern accents and is pronounced with a thick drawl.
-Don’t worry, though: The difference is so slight, you won’t get called out if you put emphasis on the “A.” For true locals — those who have lived there for generations — it is pronounced “King’s Land” after the man who settled the community.
-His last name was King, and well, it was his land.
+The small town sits at the intersection of the Llano and Colorado rivers on Lake LBJ.
+Kingsland locals pronounce it with a thick Texas drawl, emphasizing "Land."
+But don't worry if you say it the other way: The difference is so slight, you won’t get called out.
+It's named after the man who settled the community.
+His last name was King, and, well, it was his land.

 Where: Buchanan